A Guide to Heroin Addiction Treatment & Rehab

 The CQC is a simple resource providing ratings for select treatment centres.
 You can view each service according to its therapeutic model, range of services, and overall professionalism.

 It is important to note, that different treatment centres use different therapeutic approaches.
 There are some services that offer a 12 step programme such as Alcoholics Anonymous.
 The 12 step is the most well-known and requires that individuals develop their faith and spiritual foundation to overcome an addiction.
 A non-12 step programme is the alternative.
-This includes self empowerment and self responsibility for a substance addiction.
+This includes self empowerment and self responsibility for a substance addiction (known as the Strengths Model).

 All programmes will teach individuals how to cope with emotions, attitudes, and life’s challenges without using or relying on a substance such as heroin.